Securing the Unseen: Non-Human Identity Provisioning and Deprovisioning Strategies

 Are you ready to equip your organization with the right tools for NHI management?
 The market offers a variety of solutions designed to streamline and secure the lifecycle of non-human identities (NHIs).
 Let's explore some of the key technologies available.

 - Identity Governance and Administration (IGA) Solutions: IGA platforms extend their capabilities to manage NHIs, providing features like discovery, access certification, and automated provisioning/deprovisioning.
 These solutions offer a centralized view of all identities, both human and non-human, making it easier to enforce consistent policies.
+For NHI management, IGA tools can automate the request and approval workflows for new NHIs, conduct periodic access reviews for existing NHIs, and ensure that access is revoked when no longer needed, often by integrating with various target systems.

 - Cloud Identity and Access Management (IAM): Cloud providers offer IAM services that allow you to manage access to cloud resources for NHIs.
 These services provide features like role-based access control (RBAC), multi-factor authentication (MFA), and activity monitoring.
 AWS IAM and Azure Active Directory are prime examples.
+These services are fundamental for controlling what NHIs can do within the cloud environment.

 - Workload Identity Platforms: Designed specifically for managing identities in containerized environments like Kubernetes, these platforms enable applications to securely access cloud resources without embedding credentials in the code.
 SPIRE and Kyma are popular options.